spoglab-stanford/spog-automated-vocal-analyses-cp/README.md

 # Automated Vocal Analyses Over Child-Centered Recordings to Predict Speech-Language Development

-This repo is associated with the paper "Connecting preschoolers’ spontaneous speech patterns to future language skills: A three-year concurrent and longitudinal cohort study of canonical proportion as a developmental index" (under review)
+This repo is associated with the paper:

+Ott, C. & Cychosz, M. (2026).
+"Connecting preschoolers’ spontaneous speech patterns to future language skills: A three-year concurrent and longitudinal cohort study of canonical proportion as a developmental index."
+Journal of Speech, Language and Hearing Research.

 ## Overview